 It will finally be time to hand over the remaining closing cost payment and receive the keys to your new home on closing day.
 The average timeframe in New York City from an accepted offer to closing day is 60-90 days.
 But with so many variables in play, it can sometimes take longer.

 When negotiating a final offer price on a New York City property, both buyers and sellers should have a reasonable idea of their closing costs.
 Difficult to estimate, potentially running into hundreds of thousands of dollars, added to the property’s purchase.
 Worst of all is that buyers tend to underestimate those final closing costs.

 New York City has a plethora of co-ops and condos.
-There are distinct differences between the two.
+However, there are distinct differences between the two.
 Not discussed often, but with the different ownership structures, there is a vast disparity between the closing costs for a co-op and condo.
 Purchasers should prepare to pay a markedly higher amount for condos.

 Condos most closely align with what one thinks about homeownership.
 That is, owning real property.
 Co-ops are more akin to owning shares in a corporation.
 We provide a breakdown for buyers to understand better where the difference lies.

 Closing costs in New York City are usually 2-6% of the purchase price for buyers.
 The final bill is based on several factors such as property type (co-op or condo), level of financing, purchase price, and whether or not the property is new construction.